Shipra-frans/SkillCraft_TasK-02/README.md

 Win by guessing the correct number before you run out of attempts!

 🔧 Features
-🎮 Three difficulty levels with different attempt limits 🔄 Automatic game reset after win/loss
+🎮 Three difficulty levels with different attempt limits.
+🔄 Automatic game reset after win/loss.
-🧠 Random number generation from 1 to 100
+🧠 Random number generation from 1 to 100.
-📱 Responsive and mobile-friendly design
+📱 Responsive and mobile-friendly design.
-🎨 Clean and intuitive user interface
+🎨 Clean and intuitive user interface.

 🖥️ Technologies Used:

-HTML5 – For the game structure
+HTML5 – For the game structure.
-CSS3 – For styling and layout
+CSS3 – For styling and layout and to have best experience in UI.
-JavaScript (Vanilla) – For the game logic and interactivity
+JavaScript (Vanilla) – For the game logic and interactivity.

 🚀 Getting Started
 Clone the repository: